 - 5. The exposed geomembrane was observed only from the perimeter of the cells.
 There was no apparent significant damage to the exposed geomembrane based on the observation from the perimeter.
-A complete walk down of the area is recommended prior to placing CCR to ensure the integrity of the liner.
-(Photos 4 & 5) - 6.
-There was no ponding of water on the surface of the inactive areas.
-The areas drain to the perimeter stormwater channels.
+A complete walk down of the area is recommended prior to placing CCR to ensure the integrity of the liner (Photos 3, 5, & 6). - 6.
+There was minor ponding of water on the surface of the inactive areas by the southwest letdown (Photo 5).
+The areas drain to the perimeter stormwater letdowns (Photo 7) and channels.